mesbaulislamrony/express-js-crud-application/README.md

 # express-js-crud-application
-Express js crud application with mongoes
+A crud application of Express JS with MySQL.
+JWT (json web token) is used for authentication.

 npm install -g express-generator express --no-view